OS2mo/postgres-os2mo/README.md

 # Postgres OS2mo
-A docker image containing postgres and the extensions LoRA and OS2mo needs.
+A docker image containing postgres and the extensions LoRa and OS2mo needs.

 It inherits from [the official postgres image](https://hub.docker.com/_/postgres) and does two additional things:
 * Generate a random password for the default SUPERUSER and,
 * creates three databases objects if the envionment variabel `*_NAME` for each of them are set.